rook/rook/Documentation/CRDs/Cluster/external-cluster.md

     ```console
     kubectl -n rook-ceph-external get sc
     ```

-    !!! note
-        For CephFS StorageClass you also need to export `CEPHFS_FS_NAME`, `CEPHFS_POOL_NAME` or you can pass these parameters with a CLI flag (--cephfs-data-pool-name,--cephfs-filesystem-name) while running the python script.
-For creating ECRBDStorageClass you need to pass --rbd-metadata-ec-pool-name CLI flag or export `RBD_METADATA_EC_POOL_NAME`.

 7. Then you can now create a [persistent volume](/deploy/examples/csi) based on these StorageClass.